 - Catalytic site

-Binding site recognizes the substrate and helps in the binding of the substrate/inhibitor while catalytic site when engages does the catalysis.
+The binding site recognizes the substrate and helps in the binding of the substrate/inhibitor.
+While the catalytic site when engages does the catalysis.
 And from inhibitors, comes the process of enzyme inhibition.

 Enzyme Substrate Complex

-For an enzyme to decrease the energy of activation during the course of the reaction, the enzyme must combine temporarily with the, substrate or substrates to form an enzyme substrate complex.
+For an enzyme to decrease the energy of activation during the reaction, the enzyme must combine temporarily with the substrate or substrates to form an Enzyme Substrate Complex.

 E + S → ES Complex → E + P